September is upon us. August, a distant memory. The peak festival season is now over, taking the sublime sunshine with it.

 Lauded for their gender-balanced lineup, Iceland Airwaves make a concerted effort to draft alternative music's outstanding talents, yet offer a platform for the homegrown candidates with fruitful futures ahead.

 A genuinely unique experience with performances inside concert halls, bookshops, and even ice caves, Reykjavik transforms into an enchanted musical playground, with only a few hours of daylight each day amplifying its magical charm.

 When & where: 7-10 November 2018; Reykjavik, Iceland.

 9. Time Warp Brasil

-Europe's flagship techno exposition is branching out to Sao Paulo, taking the industrial heart of Mannheim and planting it in Brazil's largest city for the first time.
+Europe's flagship techno exposition has branched out to Sao Paulo, taking the industrial heart of Mannheim and planting it in Brazil's largest city for the second time.

 An institution of the highest order that houses the most impressive lineup of electronic and techno artists, and when merged with South American heat, sun, and sweat there lies a compelling opportunity to re-live the glorious summer.